 Barcelona is not a cheap town to visit.
-According to 2018 Cost of Living Survey from Mercer, Barcelona ranks on the 49th position of the worldís most expensive cities.
+According to 2018 Cost of Living Survey from Mercer, Barcelona ranks 49th in the world for one of the most expensive cities.
 However, budget tourists will have fun discovering the best places in town without spending their savings.

 Discover Barceloneta Beach and Old Barcelona Port

-One day on the Mediterranean shore will be a good choice for travelers with limited budget.
+One day on the Mediterranean shore will be a good choice for travelers with a limited budget.
 During summer, Barcelonaís beaches become the favorite place to spend the day for locals and tourists.
-Just sit on the sand, admire the sea and get some tan.
-All these activities are free.
+Just sit on the sand, admire the sea, and get a tan.
+A

 Visit Barceloneta, a small district with Arabic influences, on your way back to town.
 Stroll to Columbus Monument and stop for a while in Port Vell, where you will discover the harbor, and the private yachts and boats anchored here.